discourse/rtlcss/README.md

 ## Code of Conduct

-Everyone interacting in the RtlcssWrapper project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/discourse/rtlcss_wrapper/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Rtlcss project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/discourse/rtlcss/blob/main/CODE_OF_CONDUCT.md).